Mkeefeus/conduit/Conduit.md

 ### Borrowed Power

 At 11th level you may call upon the power of elementals as an action.
 Each time you use this ability, choose one of the following.
-If an ability requires a saving throw, the DC is 8 + Wisdom modifier + Proficiency Bonus
+If an ability requires a saving throw, the DC is 8 + Wisdom modifier + Proficiency Bonus.
+Once you use this feature, you must finish a short of long rest before you can use it again.

 **Fire.** Gouts of molten lava erupt from your body.
 Each creature in a 30-foot-radius sphere centered on yourself must make a Dexterity saving throw.
 On a failed saving throw, a creature takes 4d6 fire damage and 4d6 bludgeoning damage.
 On a successful saving throw, a creature takes half as much damage.